 The National World War II Museum, based in New Orleans, Louisiana, offers specialized tours in Europe and at the museum, including journeys to World War II battlefields and tours of the New Orleans area.

-Some music cruises are "private" cruises; only passengers who have paid for tickets through the coordinator of that cruise can participate in special concerts and events; other passengers on the ship may get to experience one concert or none at all.
-For example, Sixthman charters ships and puts together a themed cruise with a headline act such as Pitbull or KISS.
+Some music cruises are "private" cruises.
+Only passengers who have paid for tickets through the coordinator of that cruise can participate in special concerts and events; other passengers on the ship may get to experience one concert or none at all.
+For example, Sixthman charters ships and puts together a themed cruise with a headline act such as Brantley Gilbert or KISS.
 You can sail on jazz, Irish music, Elvis Presley and Soul Train themed cruises as well as cruises featuring just one band or artist.

-While music cruises are by far the most popular type of themed cruises, you can also find cruises that emphasize food and wine, TV / film / media and dance.
-To learn more about themed cruises, check the Theme Cruise Finder website, talk with your travel agent and ask your favorite cruise line whether they offer themed cruises.
+While music cruises are by far the most popular type of themed cruise, you can find cruises that emphasize food and wine, TV / film / media and dance.
+To learn more, check the Theme Cruise Finder website, talk with your travel agent and ask your favorite cruise line about themed cruises.

 A Sampling of Themed Cruises